kineticsystem/vscode_ros2/README.md

 ## Initialization of Visual Studio Code

-For the purpose of this guide, it is presumed that Visual Studio Code has already been installed on your system without any additional extensions.
+For this guide, it is presumed that Visual Studio Code has already been installed on your system without additional extensions.
 In an Ubuntu environment, the extensions are commonly stored in the following directory:

 ```
 ~/.vscode
 ```

-Upon launching VSCode, proceed to install the [Microsoft ROS extension](https://marketplace.visualstudio.com/items?itemName=ms-iot.vscode-ros), followed by a restart of the editor.
+Upon launching VSCode, install the [Microsoft ROS extension](https://marketplace.visualstudio.com/items?itemName=ms-iot.vscode-ros), followed by a restart of the editor.

 <img height="80px" src="img/ros_extension.svg">